zwbetz-gh/zwbetz/content/blog/mawmaw-bettys-milky-way-ice-cream-recipe/index.md

 toc: false
 ---

 This recipe was given to me by my Mawmaw Betty.
 Her, my Pawpaw Allen, and my dad made this growing up.
 We've experimented with different candy bars over the years.
-My wife likes it with Butterfingers or Reese's.
+My wife likes it with Twix.
 But I think Milky Ways still taste best.

 Eating a cup of this ice cream after eating spicy boiled seafood always hits the spot.